 In Roman Catholicism, strict merit is is goodness bestowed on a person that is directly due to the person's work.
 An example would be a contractural agreement between two or more parties where a peron would get paid money for work performed.

-Summary of positions: Condign merit is the kind of goodness that is bestowed on a person because of the actions of that person.
-It is not owed but is kindly given.
-If the reward is withheld, then that is not just.
+Summary of positions: Condign merit (reward merit, not owed, but kindly given) the kind of goodness that is bestowed on a person because of the actions of that person.
 Congruent merit (merit from another) is the goodness bestowed on a person because of the work of another person.
-If the reward is withheld, there is no injustice.
-Strict merit (merit strictly due, as is a wage for work) is goodness bestowed as a contractural agreement between two or more parties.
-If not given, it is not just.
+Strict merit (merit strickly due, as is a wage for work) is goodness bestowed as a contractural agreement between two or more parties.